rocrill/velo_city/README.md

   Result: Pass

-* 11.5 As an admin user, I can edit and delete Blog posts from the blog post detail page (#35 and #36).
+* 11.5 As an admin user, I can edit and delete Blog posts from the blog post detail page and receive confirmation when done (#35 and #36).

   ![Admin blog edit](media/images/readme/edit-blogpost.png)
   ![Admin blog delete](media/images/readme/delete-blogpost.png)

   Result: Pass

-* 11.6 As an admin user, I can edit and delete Event posts from the events list page (#38 and #39).
+* 11.6 As an admin user, I can edit and delete Event posts from the events list page and receive confirmation when done (#38 and #39).

   ![Admin edit event](media/images/readme/admin-edit-event.png)
   ![Admin delete event](media/images/readme/admin-delete-event.png)